shankx50/inventory_tts/README.md

 		def add_entry name,count,price
     		@list.push(Entry.new(name,count,price))
   		end

 We also extend the menu to show that option to the used.

 [Commit: add entry to list feature added]

+### Branch #4: Edit Entry

+In order to edit and select a specific entry, we need to print the entries with their index so that they can be referenced.
+Let's also also update the main_controller in that regard.

+[Commit: edit entry feature added]